-138 International Law Commission, Articles on Responsibility of States for Internationally Wrongful Acts (2001), Art 3.
+&lt;sup>138 International Law Commission, Articles on Responsibility of States for Internationally Wrongful Acts (2001), Art 3.
 This provision is regarded as codifying customary international law and is therefore binding on all States.
-139 On the court structure, see, Keeping the Faith (note 4 above), at 388-389.

-140 Thailand: Keeping the Faith (note 4 above), at 499.
+&lt;sup>140 Thailand: Keeping the Faith (note 4 above), at 499.
 A certified Muslim cleric sits in a trial together with the judges of the State courts in cases concerning Sharia law.

-141 See, e.g. Report of the Special Rapporteur on Freedom of Religion or Belief, 22 December 2011, UN Doc A/HRC/19/60, at para 66.
+&lt;sup>141 See, e.g. Report of the Special Rapporteur on Freedom of Religion or Belief, 22 December 2011, UN Doc A/ HRC/19/60, at para 66.

-142 See, by analogy, experience with the Defamation of Religion Law in Indonesia whereby it can provide "a mechanism through which officially recognized religious bodies are able to define the contents of religious orthodoxy:" Keeping the Faith (note 4 above), at 150-151, 175-6, 171, 172.
+&lt;sup>142 See, by analogy, experience with the Defamation of Religion Law in Indonesia whereby it can provide "a mechanism through which officially recognized religious bodies are able to define the contents of religious orthodoxy:" Keeping the Faith (note 4 above), at 150-151, 175-6, 171, 172.
 Such laws can have an impact in terms of establishing and patrolling the perimeters of religion and inhibiting its dynamic development with potentially wide-ranging implications for human rights generally.